velartrill/velartrill.github.io/orig/spirals/collision/screened.md

 She's brisk and businesslike about it, but thorough and without regard for our notions of dignity.
 The cold metal and mesh of her gauntlets right up against my skintight tunic is upsettingly intimate, and she doesn't spare my bosom or inner thighs.
 It's all I can do to force myself to stand still, and I still can't help but shiver.
 Then, finally, she nods, and steps back, and I let out a breath I didn't realize I was holding..

-"You can lower your hands.
+"You may lower your hands.
 Entry card, please."

 I pull my robes back together and fasten the belt tightly around my waist before fishing the card out of its pocket.
 She takes it, inserts it in a handheld device.
 There's a chirp, and a screen lights up.